mherrera05/streaming-iac-linode/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+You will need to install the following packages and binaries on your machine.
+And Linode account as well

 ```
-Give examples
+Linode account
+Terraform v1.0.5
+tfenv
 ```

 ### Installing